 Realignment of insurance and road tax

-- Owner 2 buys a car from Owner 1 in April, and purchase a new 1-year insurance policy for the vehicle from the day he bought the car in April.
-However, the Road tax for the vehicle, which Owner 1 purchased, still has eight-months left before expiry the subsequent January.
+- Owner 2 buys a car from Owner 1 in April and purchases a new 1-year insurance policy for the vehicle starting from the day he bought the car in April.
+However, the road tax for the vehicle, which Owner 1 originally purchased, still has eight months remaining before it expires the following January.